null64x/NN_Library/README.md

 Hence, the purpose of this notebook is to easily run & compare models for your kind of images.

 Model uses tensorflow open source deep learning library as well as Keras & is in Python.

+Model results are based on brain tumor image classification.